Programs & Initiatives

 Adoption Rhode Island’s WWK Recruiters implement this evidenced-based, child-focused recruitment model that is proven to be up to three times more effective at serving children who have been in foster care the longest, including teenagers, sibling groups and children with special needs.
 In part, due to our staffs’ successful implementation and fidelity to this model, Adoption Rhode Island has more than tripled the size of the RI WWK chapter.
 For more information about the model click here.

-To download a printable one page overview of our Adoption and Permanency services, click the image below.
+To download a printable one page overview of our Permanency services, click the image below.

 Adoption RI offers an array of counseling services for pre and post adoptive children, teens and families.